JanneMattila/www/docs/_posts/2024/04/2024-04-08-appgw-and-app-service-authentication.markdown

 # Public fully qualified custom domain name
 $domain = "myapp.jannemattila.com"

-# Create Azure AD app used in authentication
+# Create Entra ID app used in authentication
-$appPathIfNeeded = "/admin" # In this demo "admin" is the "secured" application
+$appPath = "/admin" # In this demo "admin" is the "secured" application
 $json = @"
 {
   "displayName": "$domain",